Dolphiq/craft3-locationpicker/README.md

 3. The Location Field type will be available when adding a new field - Settings > Fields > Add new field

 ## Creating a field with the location field type
-1. Choose the `Locatoin Field` type
+1. Choose the `Location Field` type
 2. Save the field

 ## Using the location field type